Zywave/booster/src/_areas/design-system/visuals/iconography.md

 ### Interactive icons

 Aside from icon buttons, there are a few instances that are clickable or on hover will trigger a Tooltip or Popover.
-These icons should be ZUI Blue 500 in order to indicate that they are interactive and draw more attention to them.
+These icons should be ZUI Blue 500 to indicate that they are interactive and draw more attention to them.
 Typically these icons are represented by our help icon or our info circle icon.

 <center>